 13 Best Paintings at the Prado Museum

 The Prado Museum is home to one of the most complete and important art galleries in the world.
-Find out which are its best works among the thousands that form part of its collection.
+Find out which are its best works among the thousands that are part of its collection.

 Carlos Bleda